Class I or Class II research studies supporting

 crooks pushing overpriced unneeded surgeries.
 They may lie about the TPA measurement or anything else in order to sell you

-on the TPLO.
+on the TPLO or TTA.
 They will say anything to frighten you into buying the surgery they are selling.
 Many vets are honest,

 but as in all professions, there are some who are not.
 A crooked vet won't appear to be crooked.
 He will appear